 We report the redox properties of four star systems incorporating the 4-benzoyl-N-alkylpyridinium cation; the redox potential varies along the branches but remains constant at fixed radii.
 Bulk electrolysis shows that at a semi-infinite time scale all redox centers are electrochemically accessible.
 However, voltammetric analysis (cyclic voltammetry and differential pulse voltammetry) shows that only two of the three redox-active centers in the perimeter are electrochemically accessible during potential sweeps as slow as 20 mV s-1 and as fast as 10 V s-1.
 On the contrary, both redox centers along branches are accessible electrochemically within the same time frame.
 These results are explained in terms of slow through-space charge transfer and the globular 3-D folding of the molecules and are discussed in terms of their implications on the design of efficient redox functional dendrimers.

-N. Leventis et al., "Redox-active Star Molecules Incorporating the 4-benzoylpyridinium Cation: Implications for the Charge Transfer Efficiency Along Branches vs. Across the Perimeter in Dendrimers," Journal of American Chemical Society, American Chemical Society (ACS), Mar 2004.
+N. Leventis et al., "Redox-active Star Molecules Incorporating the 4-Benzoylpyridinium Cation: Implications for the Charge Transfer Efficiency along Branches vs. Across the Perimeter in Dendrimers," Journal of American Chemical Society, vol. 126, no. 13, pp. 4094-4095, American Chemical Society (ACS), Mar 2004.

 Article - Journal

 © 2004 American Chemical Society (ACS), All rights reserved.